F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

 Overlaid Definitions
 ^^^^^^^^^^^^^^^^^^^^

-The way FAST generates parameter definitions can be surprising at times if that parameter shows up multiple times in the template text.
+The way BIG-IP FAST generates parameter definitions can be surprising at times if that parameter shows up multiple times in the template text.

-When generating parameter definitions, FAST looks at the following locations **in the following order**, with later definitions overriding/modifying previous ones:
+When generating parameter definitions, BIG-IP FAST looks at the following locations **in the following order**, with later definitions overriding/modifying previous ones:

 1. Embedded mustache tags in any merged templates.
 For example: ``{{var:f5:port}}``
 2. The *definitions* properties of any merged templates.
 Templates are merged by name using ``$ref`` inside a *oneOf*, *anyOf*, or *allOf* clause.